-According to Erica Platter, the author of curry history Durban Curry So Much of Flavour, a Durban curry—the only kind named after a city—is “red hot” and complex.
+According to Erica Platter, the author of cookbook Durban Curry So Much of Flavour, a Durban curry—the only kind named after a city—is “red hot” and complex.
 Unlike many of the fish curries of South India, there’s no coconut milk or fresh coconut in a Durban fish curry, nor in any other South African curry.
 While coconuts are prevalent in the region, they certainly weren’t abundant or available in the quantity needed for daily cooking.

 While researching my book Curry: Stories & Recipes across South Africa, I had a hard time finding out what exactly the Indian indentured laborers ate in this new land.
 A paltry collection of sources includes a legal notice from 1874 displayed in one of the exhibition rooms in Durban’s 1860 Heritage Centre.
 It sets out what, amongst other things like medical treatment and “fine clothes,” the laborers sailing to South Africa’s Durban port could expect.
 News must have travelled home that the promises made to the newcomers (or “coolies”) were not being honored, so to entice new recruits, the notice was published.
 A pound of rice, some dholl (yellow split peas), dried fish, and oil were promised (though not all delivered).